xtrime-ru/TelegramApiServer/README.md

 TelegramApiServer extends madelineProto with some handful methods.
 Full list of custom methods and their parameters available in [ApiExtensions class](https://github.com/xtrime-ru/TelegramApiServer/blob/master/src/MadelineProtoExtensions/ApiExtensions.php#L19)

-* `getHistory` - same as messages.getHistory, but all params exept peer is optional.
 * `getHistoryHtml` - message entities converted to html
 * `formatMessage` - converts entities to html
 * `copyMessages` - copy message from one peer to onother.
 Like forwardMessages, but without the link to original.